 The ultimate goal is to detect which note is playing.
 To achieve the goal of performing pitch detection, a frequency spectrum analyzation is mandatory.
 The method is to perform Fast Fourier Transform(FFT) on the sound data collected.
 To do FFT, first a microphone is connected to the MCU.
-The microphone translate sound energy to electric energy.
+The microphone translates sound energy to electric energy.
 Then MCU sample data and digitize all the data and store in memory.
 Therefore, an ARM based MCU is chosen to do all the calculation.
-The chosen MCU, has built-in DSP module and capable of utilizing those DSP module with DSP library provided by supplier.
+The chosen MCU, has built-in DSP module and capable of utilizing DSP module with DSP library provided by supplier.

 All the component will be mounted on a PCB (printed circuit board) except display and light effect LEDs.
 The MCU will output the detected pitch, then the FPGA will read the data from MCU pins and decode the data and decide what should be displayed on the VGA display.
-The FPGA is also responsible to control all the LEDs to give some light effect to user.
+The FPGA is also responsible to control light effect LEDs.
+Which works as a volume unit meter; therefore, the use can easily notice if the volume of input sound is too low or too high.